Career Options in the Pharmaceutical Industry

 Pharmaceutical chemist

 Pharmaceutical chemists design, test, research and analyse better drugs for healthcare.
 Scientists working in this area work to create and synthesize more effective medicines that have fewer side effects and are cost-effective.
 They also review and evaluate existing medications, to improve them and measure how well or otherwise they work alongside other medical regimes.
+Additionally, they utilize innovative methods such as humanized liver mouse models to assess drug metabolism and toxicity, providing invaluable insights for drug development and ensuring safer pharmaceutical interventions.

 Medical Scientist